amdelamar/vue-todo/README.md

 # vue-todo

-> A demo "To-Do list" app with Vue.js and PouchDB
+> A simple To-Do app with Vue.js and PouchDB

 ## Build Setup